47degrees/fp-with-arrow-videos/scripts/State.md

 - State is a data type that can be used to model state and handle its changes in a functional way.
 - In order to create State instances, we define a function that takes a State "S" as an input and returns a tuple that wraps together the next evolution of the State and a resulting value of the operation.
 - State also implements functions like map and flatMap that let us transform the resulting value of a State, while also combining them with other State instances.
-- Monad for comprehensions can be used to imperatively define a chain of transformations over a State in sequence.
+- Monad for comprehensions can be used to define a sequence of transformations over a State in a more imperative-looking way.
 - Applicative maps can also be used to combine the result of an arbitrary State change.

 ---

 # State 12

-- We'll learn more about other data types like Try, Either ir IO, and also those type classes that power their abstractions like Functor, Applicative and Monad in other videos.
+- We'll learn more about other data types like Try, Either or IO; and also those type classes that power their abstractions like Functor, Applicative and Monad in other videos.
 - Arrow encourages a unified programming model, in which users can solve problems cohesively in all contexts following Typed Functional Programming principles applied to the Kotlin Programming Language.

 ---